 To demonstrate mastery, the student shall attain at least a satisfactory score on the end-of-instruction criteria.
-Students who do not attain at least a satisfactory score on any end-of-instruction test shall be provided remediation and the opportunity to retake the test up to three times each calendar year or will be allowed to substitute approved alternate tests in order to meet this requirement.
-School districts shall report the student's performance levels on the end-of-instruction tests on the student's high school transcript.
+Students who do not attain at least a satisfactory score on any end-of-instruction test shall be provided remediation and the opportunity to retake until at least a proficient score is attained on the tests of Algebra I, English II, and two of the following five: Algebra II, Biology I, English III, Geometry, and United States History, or will be allowed to substitute approved alternate tests in order to meet this requirement.